 Email Reference Thank You Letter Sample

-People like to know they are appreciated, and even a quick email message will help cement your relationship with your reference writer, and perhaps will make them even more willing to help you again in the future.
+People like to know they are appreciated, and even a quick email message to thank them will help cement your relationship with your reference writer, and perhaps will make them even more willing to help you again in the future.

 Nowhere is this more important than when someone has done you a favor, for example by writing you a professional or personal letter of reference.
 Writing reference letters takes time and energy, and most of us have precious little of either.
 A contact who makes an effort to write you a reference is moving you ahead of several priorities on a crowded to-do list.
 It's important that you acknowledge that, and thank them for taking the trouble.